1 million march in France, unions call new pension protests

-PARIS (AP) — French unions have called for new nationwide protests next week, which will coincide with King Charles III's planned visit to France.
+PARIS (AP) — French unions called for new nationwide protests next week, which will coincide with King Charles III's planned visit to France, after more than 1 million people demonstrated throughout the country Thursday against unpopular pension reforms.

-The announcement follows record turnout in Thursday’s demonstration in Paris against President Emmanuel Macron's unpopular bill to increase the retirement age from 62 to 64.
+The Interior Ministry said the march in Paris, which was marred by violence, drew 119,000 people which was a record for the capital during the pension protests.
+Polls show that most French oppose President Emmanuel Macron's bill to increase the retirement age from 62 to 64, which he says is necessary to keep the system afloat.

-French authorities say 119,000 people marched through the capital, which the Interior Ministry said was the biggest so far for Paris.
+Building on the strong turnout, unions swiftly called for new protests and strikes on March 28, when the British king is scheduled to visit Bordeaux.

-Over one million people joined protest marches around the country Thursday, the ministry said.
+Nationwide, more than a million people joined protest marches held in cities and towns around the country Thursday, the ministry said.

-PARIS (AP) — Protesters filled the streets of Paris and other French cities Thursday, with violence marring several marches, a day after President Emmanuel Macron further angered his critics by standing strong on a bill raising the retirement age that his government forced through parliament without a vote.
+The marches were held a day after Macron further angered his critics by standing strong on the retirement bill that his government forced through parliament without a vote.

 In Paris, street battles between police and black-clad, masked groups who attacked at least two fast food restaurants, a supermarket and a bank reflected intensifying violence and drew attention away from the tens of thousands of peaceful marchers.